-Food and drink are NOT permitted in the museum galleries with the exception of bottled water.
-Water fountains are located in the gallery with Walt’s collection of miniatures (Gallery 7B).
+Food and drink are not permitted in the museum galleries with the exception of bottled water.

 Please keep your camera flash OFF at all times.
 Non-flash photography is allowed for personal, non-commercial use except where noted; video recording is allowed for personal, non-commercial use except where noted.
 Professional camera equipment, including tripods, is NOT permitted.
 Material on exhibit is copyright protected; any reproduction of it will be prosecuted as permitted by all applicable laws.
 Members of the press may request special access to photograph and video our galleries by contacting our Press Team at email@example.com, or 415.345.6854

 Additionally, we request that guests silence all cell phones and refrain from using them while in the galleries, so as not to disturb others.

 Due to the nature of our artifacts, pencil is the only medium allowed in the galleries.
 Complimentary pencils are available at Ticket Desk.

 Additionally, while group sketch sessions are allowed, guests may not charge others to join sketch sessions, or collect any personal revenue from meet-ups that occur on the museum’s property.
 To organize a group visit with discounted admission, please visit our Groups page.
 To host a private event, please visit our Venue Rentals page to learn more from our Events Team.